neginegi0/bitcore-wallet-service/README.md

   // CAroot: '', // ex.
 'AddTrustExternalCARoot.crt'
 ```

-@dabura667 made a report about how to use letsencrypt with BWS: https://github.com/bitpay/bitcore-wallet-service/issues/423
+@dabura667 made a report about how to use letsencrypt with BWS: https://github.com/bitpay/mangacore-wallet-service/issues/423

 # REST API

-Note: all currency amounts are in units of satoshis (1/100,000,000 of a bitcoin).
+Note: all currency amounts are in units of satoshis (1/100,000,000 of a mangacoin).

 ## Authentication